tayler6000/pyVoIP/docs/SIP.rst

     The *hostname* argument is used to generate SIP requests and responses with devices within pyVoIP's *bind_network*.
 If left as None, the *bind_ip* will be used instead.

     The *remote_hostname* argument is used to generate SIP requests and responses with devices outside of pyVoIP's *bind_network*.
-If left as None, pyVoIP will throw a :ref:`NATError` if a request is sent outside of pyVoIP's *bind_network*.
+If left as None, pyVoIP will throw a :ref:`NATError<NATError>` if a request is sent outside of pyVoIP's *bind_network*.

     The *bind_port* argument is the port SIP will bind to to receive SIP requests.
 The default for this protocol is port 5060, but any port can be used.